Romit-18/JavaScript_Journey/README.md

 # JavaScript_Journey
-A code repo for Javascript playlist at Chai Aur Code
+A code repo consists of Javascript notes and important concepts.